 Troubleshooting \ FAQ’s

-When trying to create your email account you get the following error:
+When you try to add your email account you get the following error:

 root@server [~]# cd /home/user root@server [/home/user]# mkdir etc root@server [/home/user]# chmod 750 etc root@server [/home/user]# chown user .mail etc

-You can check the number of email accounts you are allowed by checking the sidebar of the control panel under the stats section.
+You can view the number of email accounts in the sidebar of the cPanel dashboard under the stats section.
 It will show the number of email accounts used, plus the limit (or show an infinity sign if unlimited).

 A screenshot of the information is below: